Keeping search state coherent with Redux thunks

 That was the real state problem in us_schools_ui.

-The backend was simple enough.
-The harder part was keeping the frontend's idea of the list coherent as different actions changed it.
+us_state_universities was the backend — a small Rails API for school data. us_schools_ui was the React frontend.
+The backend was straightforward.
+The hard part was keeping the frontend's idea of the list coherent as the user moved around.

 Search state lived in the store